sylvester-wamaya/blog-app/README.md

 - Add Like model
 - Add custom database queryy methods on the models
 - Add validations and specs
+- Add views and controllers for Post and User

 ## Getting Started